Trump decertifies Iran nuclear deal, slaps sanctions on IRGC in broadside at ‘radical regime’

 Speaking to reporters ahead of Trump’s speech, Secretary of State Rex Tillerson said the president will use the Congressional Iran Nuclear Agreement Review Act to decertify the agreement, which was negotiated over 18 months by the Obama administration.

 Congress could then decide to restore sanctions, do nothing or make changes to the law.
+Trump is pressing Congress to work to fix the deal's "flaws."

 IRAN NUCLEAR DEAL: WHAT IS IT?

+In making his decision, Trump said, “Iran is not living up to the spirit of the deal.”
+Among other alleged violations, Trump said Iran failed to meet expectations in its operation of advanced centrifuges and intimidated international inspectors into not using their full authority.

+The president also slammed sunset provisions in the deal itself, complaining that the U.S. got a “weak inspection” in exchange for a “short-term” delay in Iran’s nuclear progress.

-Trump also announced plans to take action against the Islamic Revolutionary Guard Corps, authorizing the Treasury Department to impose targeted sanctions against “its officials, agents, and affiliates.”
+Trump, meanwhile, announced plans to take action against the Islamic Revolutionary Guard Corps, authorizing the Treasury Department to impose targeted sanctions against “its officials, agents, and affiliates.”

 “Execution of our strategy begins with a long overdue step of imposing tough sanctions on Iran's Islamic Revolutionary Guard Corps,” Trump said.
 “The revolutionary guard is the Iranian supreme leader’s corrupt personal terror force and militia.”

+The president accused Iran of developing missiles that threaten American troops and allies and imprisoning Americans “on false charges.”

+“Given the regime's murderous past and present, we should not take lightly its sinister vision for the future,” Trump said.
+“The regimes two favorite chants are ‘Death to America’ and ‘Death to Israel.’”

 The president did not designate the IRGC a terrorist group, something that had been rumored ahead of the announcement.
-In the run-up to the decision, Iranian officials have threatened consequences if that occurred.
+In the run-up to the decision, Iranian officials threatened consequences if that occurred.

 “If the news is correct about the stupidity of the American government in considering the Revolutionary Guards a terrorist group, then the Revolutionary Guards will consider the American army to be like Islamic State all around the world,” IRGC commander Mohammad Ali Jafari said Sunday, according to Reuters.